-Work this summer to stop racism & school re-segregation, challenge the school to prison pipeline, and make schools safe for LBGTQ youth.
+Calling Triangle-Area Teens: Work this summer to stop racism & school re-segregation, challenge the school to prison pipeline, and make schools safe for LBGTQ youth (and get paid!).

-Entering its third year the Youth Organizing Institute is committed to training, supporting, and developing the next generation of activists, organizers, and social change leaders in North Carolina.
+Entering its fourth year the Youth Organizing Institute is committed to training, supporting, and developing the next generation of activists, organizers, and social change leaders in North Carolina.

 We are youth organizers.
 We are immigrants and we are US born.
 We are white, black, and brown.
 We speak many languages.
 We are gay and we are straight.
 We believe in solidarity, we support each other, and we affirm the humanity and dignity of every person.
 We do not believe in “problem kids.”
 We believe society has problems and we must be the ones to fix them.
 We believe in hard work and we believe in fun.
 We are loyal to each other and dedicated to our values.
 We got your back.
 We believe that five fingers clutched together are stronger than each finger on its own.

 We honor the legacies of the youth organizers and activists who came before us.
 We walk in the legacy of SNCC (Student Nonviolent Coordinating Committee).
 We believe in collective direct action.